-Selfishness, is the primary reason for disobedience to God.
+Selfishness, is the primary reason for people to be disobedient to God.
 Most of the time, people tailor religion to fit their habits and lifestyles.
 They want to be called Christians but they don’t want to change or altar their lives.
 Jesus said: “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
-And then I will declare to them, ‘I never knew you; DEPART FROM ME, YOU WHO PRACTICE LAWLESSNESS” (Matt.7:21-27)
+And then I will declare to them, ‘I never knew you; DEPART FROM ME, YOU WHO PRACTICE LAWLESSNESS” (Matthew 7:21-27)

-Lawlessness is breaking the law (1 John 3:4).
-The law of God is the Ten Commandments (Exodus 20:3-17).
-This law gives freedom from bondage.
+Lawlessness is breaking the law (1 John 3:4) or the Ten Commandments (Exodus 20:3-17).
+This law gives freedom from bondage of sin.
 The apostle James affirms this truth “Speak and act as those who are going to be judged by the law that gives freedom” (James 2:12).

 People by nature tend to be creative when it comes to choosing to be disobedient in order to satisfy their selfish lifestyle.
 So, they substitute something that God has commanded with their own rules.
 One example to that is what Nadab and Abihu did.
-These two sons of Aaron did not do what God commanded them.
+These two sons of Aaron were disobedient to what God commanded.
 Not only were they wicked and sensual men, but we are told that, “each took his censer and put fire in it, put incense on it, and offered profane fire before the Lord, which He had not commanded them.
 So fire went out from the Lord and devoured them, and they died before the Lord” (Leviticus 10:1-2).